-It is also here that pre-christian comunities believed the Land of the Living touched the Land of the Death.
+It is also here that pre-Christian communities believed the Land of the Living touched the Land of the Death.

-Religion, maritime traditions and pagan beliefs often mix in the folklore of Fisterra and the Costa da Morte, resulting in a rich collection of interesting local stories, legends and myths.
+Religion, maritime traditions, and pagan beliefs often mix in with the folklore of Fisterra and the Costa da Morte, resulting in a rich collection of interesting local stories, legends, and myths.

 For instance, many large rocks in this region have been attributed ‘special powers’ over the centuries, some are called ‘holy stones’ others ‘rocking stones’ or ‘oscillating stones’.
 The most high-profile rock is probably the ‘Pedra de Abalar’ in Muxia.

 Legend has it this rocking stone was the ‘stone boat’ that carried the Virgin Mary on her way to Galicia to visit Saint James; others claim this is just another of the many stones being worshiped along the Costa da Morte since pre-Christian times.